 Have a folder somewhere on your phone where you keep that sort of stuff.
-Hopefully you’ll never have to use it, but if you do need to use it, you’re going to be so, so pleased.
+Hopefully you’ll never have to use it, but if you do need to use it, you’re going to be so pleased you saved it all.
 You could also store things like a copy of your prescription, or photographs of the bottles that your prescription drugs come in.

 The next area that I personally have found really helpful is when it comes to glasses.
-I wear glasses for reading, and I’m very clumsy – I’m always sitting on them and breaking them, so I always make sure I’ve taken a backup pair.
+I wear glasses for reading, and I’m very clumsy – I’m always sitting on them and breaking them.
+I always make sure I’ve taken a backup pair.
 It might be as easy as taking a spare pair of those inexpensive reading glasses you can just buy at a pharmacy.
-I actually have an old pair that I take with me, because I have lost glasses in the past and it’s really difficult to replace them quickly.
+I actually have an old pair that I take with me, because I have lost glasses in the past and it’s really difficult to replace them.

 The other thing I would always take is a backup for sunglasses.
 This is something that I learned the hard way on a recent cruise in Asia.
-I actually dropped my glasses and they fell into the river and disappeared, and then, because we were going to lots of remote places, I found it really hard to replace them as I was on a river cruise with no onboard shop.
+I actually dropped my glasses and they fell into the river and disappeared.
+Then, because we were going to lots of remote places, I found it really hard to replace them, as I was on a river cruise with no onboard shop.
 The only sunglasses I could find were some knockoff ones at a little market that I realised were probably going to be really bad for my eyes.
 So, backups are important, particularly if you’re going somewhere sunny,

 Adapters and chargers

-We rely so much on technology these days so if you have your phone or your camera, or any other bits and pieces, it’s important to make sure that you’ve got all the different chargers, because as you know, as phones upgrade, they have different chargers, and different people in the family might need different types of chargers or adapters.
-The good news is that many cruise ships, both ocean and river are increasingly providing USB chargers, so you don’t have to worry as much about the different charger types, but it’s safest to assume that you won’t have these and are going to need all the different plugs.
+We rely so much on technology these days, so if you have your phone or your camera, or any other bits and pieces, it’s important to make sure that you’ve got all the different chargers.
+As you know, as phones upgrade, they have different chargers, and different people in the family might need different types of chargers or adapters.
+The good news is that many cruise ships, both ocean and river are increasingly providing USB chargers, so you don’t have to worry as much about the different charger types.
+Regardless, it’s safest to assume that you won’t have these and are going to need all the different plugs.

-Also, although most cruise ships are built in Europe, they tend to have more US socket styles, maybe some European sockets, so make sure you’ve got adapters.
+Also, although most cruise ships are built in Europe, they tend to have more US socket styles and maybe only one or two European sockets.
+So, make sure you’ve got adapters.
 I like to take the adapters that you can set for different regions, so you don’t have to think too much about which one you’ll need.

-One thing that cruise lines are clamping down on is plug points, so see whether your cruise line allows you to bring some sort of extension cord.
-Importantly, they don’t allow extension cords with surge protectors and some are really strict and won’t let any on board so double check that, but certainly take lots of adapters and plugs.
+One thing that cruise lines are clamping down on is plug points.
+So, see whether your cruise line allows you to bring some sort of extension cord.
+Importantly, they don’t allow extension cords with surge protectors.
+Some lines are really strict and won’t let any on board at all.
+So, double check that, but certainly take lots of adapters and plugs.

-The other worst thing to forget to pack is appropriate clothing, and there are probably three critical things that you should think about: first of all, dress clothes.
+One of the worst packing mistakes is a lack of appropriate clothing.
+And there are probably three critical things that you should think about: first of all, dress clothes.

 Depending on the cruise line you’re on, it’s important to make sure that you’ve brought appropriate clothes.
-If you’re on a very formal cruise like Cunard for example, where they have formal nights where you have to wear jackets or tuxedos, or fancy, glitzy gowns to get into the dining room, you need to make sure you pack appropriately.
+If you’re on a very formal cruise, like Cunard, where they have formal nights that require jackets or tuxedos, or glitzy gowns to get into the dining room, you need to make sure you pack appropriately.
 Of course, if you’re going on a cruise which has a much more relaxed approach, you don’t need to be taking all your tuxedos and ball gowns.

 The second thing you might want to consider is clothing linked to parties.
 Different cruise lines have different parties: it might be a red, white, or blue party, or some other themed party.
 So, make sure that you’ve checked that, and you’ve taken appropriate clothing so you can really get into the swing of things.